timothyvanderaerden/ecto_mysql_extras/README.md

 ## Ecto MySQL Extras differences

 Except for the "obvious" difference that `Ecto MySQL Extras` provides information on MySQL (MariaDB) databases and `Ecto PSQL Extras` on PostgreSQL databases, there are some small differences.
-Below is a list which could be usefull if you're already using `Ecto PSQL Extras` and want to try `Ecto MySQL Extras`.
+Below is a list which could be useful if you're already using `Ecto PSQL Extras` and want to try `Ecto MySQL Extras`.

 * `:table_rex` is an optional dependency.
 * The default format is `:raw` instead of `:ascii`.

+## Copyright and License

+Copyright (c) 2021 Timothy Vanderaerden

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0).

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.